82nd Group Army: Tiananmen Square protests

+1990s

+In October 1996, the 114th Division was transferred to the People's Armed Police and redesignated as the 114th Armed Police Division.

 21st century

 The 82nd is currently one of the three group armies in active service belonging to the Central Theater Command.
 It is one of the best equipped and trained group armies in China today, and is given the task of guarding the national capital of Beijing.
 It also serves as a testbed for the latest equipment and doctrines developed by the PLA.

 An unidentified mechanized division (probably from the 38th Group Army) conducted an opposed force exercise in mid-August 2002.
 It is believed that the exercise may have taken place at the MR CAT Base near the Great Wall.
 The unit used more than ten new systems including new mine clearing vehicles, infantry fighting vehicles and tanks.
 The unit is reported to be one of the first mechanized infantry divisions in the PLA.

 According to the December 2002 PLA Activities Report, the Mechanized Air Defense Brigade (Unit 66440) assigned to the 38th Combined Corps recently improved its tactics and methods of defending against cruise missile attacks.
 This consisted of improving the units fire-control systems and detection capabilities.

 The Mechanized Air-Defense Brigade, Unit 66440, has reportedly retrofitted its field command modules to provide command platforms with geographic information, air service information, battlefield monitoring and digital transmission, enhancing the units command and control capability and ability to conduct accurate air defense.
 The unit conducted several exercises in 2002 including a live-fire exercise.

-Over the course of the 2003 reductions cycle, Dennis Blasko estimates that the 114th Mechanised Infantry Division was dropped from the force.
+In April 2017, the 82nd Group Army of the People's Liberation Army (PLA) Ground Force was formed through the reorganization of the 38th Group Army.
+The headquarters of the group army is located in Baoding City, Hebei Province.